A-D-DBS-application/web-application-2025-group-30/README.md

 # Personnel Scheduler

-A web application for intelligent personnel allocation and shift scheduling.
-Features an ILP-inspired assignment algorithm with constraint satisfaction, multi-tenant company support, and comprehensive availability management.
+We have created a web application for intelligent personnel allocation and shift scheduling.
+It features an ILP-inspired assignment algorithm with constraint satisfaction, multi-tenant company support, and comprehensive availability management.

 ## Features